Analysis | Trump’s deal with the Taliban, explained

 “It’s time to end America’s longest war,” he said.

-The Taliban didn’t even wait for the Americans to leave before they took over the country in a matter of days.
-As the world watched Kabul fall, Biden defended his decision to not stay and fight by saying Trump’s deal required him to either keep the withdrawal, or to escalate fighting.
+The Taliban didn’t even wait for the Americans to completely leave before they took over the country in a matter of days.
+As the world watched Kabul fall, Biden defended his decision not to stay and fight by saying Trump’s deal required him to either maintain the withdrawal or escalate fighting.

-“[W]hen I became president, I faced a choice — follow through on the deal, with a brief extension to get our forces and our allies’ forces out safely, or ramp up our presence and send more American troops to fight once again in another country’s civil conflict,” he said in a statement.
+“When I became president, I faced a choice — follow through on the deal, with a brief extension to get our forces and our allies’ forces out safely, or ramp up our presence and send more American troops to fight once again in another country’s civil conflict,” he said in a statement.

 Critics have contended that’s a false choice, noting how many other international agreements of Trump’s that Biden has eschewed or rewritten.
-But given Biden shared the goal to withdraw, it left him little leverage to renegotiate with the Taliban.
+But given that Biden shared the goal to withdraw, it left him little leverage to renegotiate with the Taliban.

 For both presidents, the peace deal with the Taliban presented a good opportunity to pursue their own agendas with regard to America’s longest war.
-And neither has seemed particularly regretful of doing so.
+And neither has seemed particularly regretful about doing so.

 “Leaving having proposed a peace effort and then blaming the Afghans for not reaching peace is as good a cover for leaving as any,” said Anthony Cordesman, a Middle East expert at the Center for Strategic and International Studies.